Chaitya62/chaitya62.github.io/_posts/2019-07-07-How-to-create-a-peer-to-peer-video-streaming-application-using-WEBRTC.md

 ### Signaling Server

-Before establishing a connection between the two peers we need a mechnism to transfer the SDP Offer and Answers and ICE candidates between the peers.
+Before establishing a connection between the two peers we need a mechanism to transfer the SDP Offer and Answers and ICE candidates between the peers.
 We can use a signaling server for this.
 A signaling server can be an actual server or you can go ahead and copy paste the SDP and ICE Candidates back and forth on the peers, send a mail or text to the other peer and then manually add it.
 However in the [example](https://github.com/Chaitya62/WebRTCExample) I have created for reference on the github contains a simple socket server for signaling.